multimedia-berkeley/location-estimation/README.md

     * The update algorithm essentially takes a weighted average of all of a vertex's neighbors
         * The average is of the neighbor's location and the neighbor's variance determines its weight
 6. Calculate the errors by finding the distance from each test image's estimated location to the ground truth location

+## Things to Consider

+### Accuracy Improvements

+* The code simply deletes all tags that are considered to be of "low locality".
+This could potentially result in isolated nodes that did not have to be isolated.
+Utilizing these "low locality" tags could be useful for a node that would otherwise be isolated.

+### Memory Improvements

+* The graph is implemented using an adjacency matrix, which can get quite large and cause memory issues.
+Consider keeping track of each node's neighbors using a dict (e.g. ```{node: [neighbor1, neighbor2, ...]}```).

+* The code stores lat, lon, and variance in a Location object.
+There may be minor memory improvements by not using this Location object and instead simply using a 3-element numpy array.

+* The code uses each image/video's url as a unique identifier.
+There could be memory and runtime improvements by simply using 0, 1, 2, ... as IDs instead.
+The code would no longer have to store the urls in memory, and many dicts could be turned into lists.

+### Runtime Improvements

+* The vast majority of the runtime is spent in the update algorithm.
+There are likely optimizations to be made, such as smarter multiprocessing or batching calculations into linear operations.

+* The graph is re-generated on every run of the script.
+Intelligently saving the graph or other intermediate calculations could save a lot of time.